near/NEPs/0264-promise_gas_ratio.md

 [rationale-and-alternatives]: #rationale-and-alternatives

 Alternative 1 (fraction parameters):
-The primary alternative is using a numerator and denominator to represent a fraction instead of a ratio.
-This alternative would be equivalent to the one listed above except for two u64 additional parameters instead of just the one for ratio.
+The primary alternative is using a numerator and denominator to represent a fraction instead of a weight.
+This alternative would be equivalent to the one listed above except for two u64 additional parameters instead of just the one for weight.
 I'll list the tradeoff as pros and cons:

 Pros:
 - Can under-utilize the gas for the current transaction to limit gas allowed for certain functions